The process is outlined below in 10 easy steps.

 10. Remember to change your driving licence

 Once you are a Spanish resident you will need to change your driving licence from your home country to a Spanish driving licence.
-We can support you with this application if required.
+A local Gestor will be able to assist with this process or you can contact DGT directly.

 Driving licenses issued in any Member State of the European Union or in States Party to the Agreement on the European Economic Area in accordance with Community regulations shall remain valid in Spain, under the conditions in which they were issued in their place of origin.